bcyrill/anonymizer_guardrail/docs/per-request-overrides.md

 effect, and the request is **not** blocked over a bad override — anonymization proceeds with config defaults for whatever was rejected.

+## Trust boundary — overrides are a privileged capability

+Several overrides can **weaken** anonymization for the request that carries them:

+- `detector_mode` is a *subset filter* — a caller can disable detectors that the operator configured at boot.
+A request sending `detector_mode: ["regex"]` against a `regex,llm`-configured guardrail bypasses LLM detection for that call.
+Useful for narrow test traffic; unsafe for general user input.
+- `regex_patterns`, `llm_prompt`, `denylist` switch which named
+  alternative the matching detector uses.
+A caller picking a registry entry with a less aggressive pattern set still gets *some* coverage, but a different shape than the deployment default.
+- `use_faker` and `faker_locale` change surrogate *form* but not
+  whether anonymization happens — a caller flipping these can't make originals leak, just changes how surrogates look.

+Treat the overrides field as a **trusted-caller capability**, the same way you'd treat a header that disables WAF rules.
+Recommended deployment posture:

+- **LiteLLM front-end** — keep
+  `additional_provider_specific_params` reachable only from the LiteLLM config (set there as deployment-wide static defaults), and do **not** put `extra_body` into client-allowed parameter lists.
+  LiteLLM's per-key permission model is the place to decide which client virtual-keys may carry overrides.
+- **Direct HTTP exposure** — if the guardrail accepts requests outside LiteLLM, terminate untrusted callers at a proxy that strips `additional_provider_specific_params` from the body, or pin the field to an empty dict before forwarding.
+- **Audit** — bad overrides log a warning naming the offending field (`ignoring invalid override <key>=<value>: <reason>`).
+  Successful overrides aren't logged today; if you need that for an audit trail, that's a logging-layer extension.

+Server-side static defaults (the env vars themselves — `USE_FAKER`, `DETECTOR_MODE`, etc.) are **not** overrideable by clients, only narrowed via the per-request keys above.
+The lowest posture a client can negotiate is "everything the operator configured, minus whatever this request opts out of."

 ## Defensive limits (anti-OOM)

 | Limit | Default | What it bounds |